noamdavid1/OS1/README.md

 Finally, the program closes the ends of the pipes that are not required in each process, and then waits for the end of each child process using wait.

 ## myunzip
+We will explain a little about the code:
+In this code, a file is decoded and exploded and returned from an encrypted file to the original.
+The program uses three child processes to perform the various steps of the operation.
+The decompressed file is transferred via pipes between the processes.
+## Then there are three stages of fork:
++ *First step (gpg):* Decoding by GPG.
+The file is executed by GPG and the program uses the execlp function to replace the current process with a call to GPG and run it so that the input is passed to the next process program directly.
+At the end of the process, the content will be transferred to the next process using a pipe.
++ *Second step (gunzip):* Blast by gunzip.
+This process uses the execlp function to replace the current process and run gunzip.
+The input of this process is the exploded input it received from the previous operation.
+The result of the explosion is piped to the next process.
++ *Third step (tar):* Unloading the contents from the file by tar.
+This process uses the execlp function to replace the current process and run tar.
+The input of this process is the output of the previous pipe process, and its action is to disassemble the file and return the content to the original file.

+Finally, the program closes the ends of the pipes that are not required in each process, and then waits for the end of each child process using wait.

 ### Collaborators
 - *Noam David*